mbyrd3/nvidiaGpuMonPy/README.md

 - GPU core and memory clock speed & more

 ## How To Use
+Note: You can run the executables located within both programs folders which can be found in the bin folder.
+In this case, Python is not needed.
 Download [Python](https://www.python.org/downloads/) if you don't already have it installed.
-To use, simply run nvidiaGpuMonPy.py
-Values are updated every second.
+To use, simply run nvidiaGpuMonPy.py or nvidiaGpuMonPy.exe Values are updated every second.

 To set up the server for remote monitoring go to File > Settings, enter your ip address (e.g. 192.168.1.25) and click Done.